 First-round leader prediction for the Cognizant Classic

-Bettors could get lost in a sea of big numbers in this prop but if you look at early scoring average on Tour this season you find two very logical picks considering the long odds listed: Jordan Smith and Matthieu Pavon are each T-3 when playing first tee early and sit at +6400 and at +11500, respectively.
+Bettors could get lost in a sea of big numbers in this prop but if you look at early scoring average on Tour this season you find two very logical picks considering the long odds listed: Jordan Smith and Matthieu Pavon are each T-3 when playing first tee early and sit at +64=300 and at +11500, respectively.

 At that price, both are as close to no-brainers as you can get when looking to bet this specific prop.

-And if you’re looking for a third “for fun” bet, you can do a lot worse than Blades Brown at +8000.
+And if you’re looking for a third “for fun” bet, you can do a lot worse than Blades Brown at +8200.
 Exactly a month ago, the 18-year-old phenom shot a 12-under 60 in Round 2 at the American Express— good enough for the Nicklaus Tournament Course record.

 Cognizant Classic best bet

-Given the considerably water-downed field it’s surprising that Ryan Gerard is getting plus-money to finish inside the top 20 (ties included).
+Given the considerably water-downed field it’s surprising that Ryan Gerard is getting close to plus-money to finish inside the top 20 (ties included).
 He finished T-25 a year ago at this course, and his form has only improved since.

 He’s started a bit slow over the last two weeks but impressive Fridays have helped boost him up the leaderboard.
 We’ll avoid the first-round market for Gerard but gladly take the price for him to be in contention — or better — on Sunday.